shalamand3r/DateLyrics/README.md

 ## Compatibility

 DateLyrics supports any **rootless jailbreak** on iOS 16.0 and later.
+Users running semi-jailbreaks such as **NathanLR** will need to inject tweaks into the Music application in order for DateLyrics to work.

 Download the latest version from **[Releases](https://github.com/shalamand3r/DateLyrics/releases)**.